GoogleCloudPlatform/vertex-ai-samples/notebooks/official/explainable_ai/README.md

 ```

+&nbsp;&nbsp;&nbsp;Learn more about [Vertex Explainable AI](https://cloud.google.com/vertex-ai/docs/explainable-ai/overview).

+&nbsp;&nbsp;&nbsp;Learn more about [Vertex AI Prediction](https://cloud.google.com/vertex-ai/docs/predictions/get-predictions).

 [Custom training tabular regression model for online prediction with explainabilty using get_metadata](https://github.com/GoogleCloudPlatform/vertex-ai-samples/blob/main/notebooks/official/explainable_ai/sdk_custom_tabular_regression_online_explain_get_metadata.ipynb)

 ```
-Learn how to create a custom model from a Python script in a Google prebuilt Docker container using the Vertex SDK, and then do a prediction with explanations on the deployed model by sending data.
+Learn how to create a custom model from a Python script in a Google prebuilt Docker container using the Vertex AI SDK, and then do a prediction with explanations on the deployed model by sending data.

 The steps performed include: